stanfordnlp/stanza/_pages/index.md

 Stanza is a Python natural language analysis package.
 It contains tools, which can be used in a pipeline, to convert a string containing human language text into lists of sentences and words, to generate base forms of those words, their parts of speech and morphological features, to give a syntactic structure dependency parse, and to recognize named entities.
 The toolkit is designed to be parallel among more than 70 languages, using the [Universal Dependencies formalism](https://universaldependencies.org).

 Stanza is built with highly accurate neural network components that also enable efficient training and evaluation with your own annotated data.
 The modules are built on top of the [PyTorch](https://pytorch.org/) library.
-You will get much faster performance if you run this system on a GPU-enabled machine.
+You will get much faster performance if you run the software on a GPU-enabled machine.

-In addition, Stanza includes a Python interface to the [CoreNLP Java package](https://stanfordnlp.github.io/CoreNLP) and inherits additonal functionality from there, such as constituency parsing, coreference resolution, and linguistic pattern matching.
+In addition, Stanza includes a Python interface to the [CoreNLP Java package](https://stanfordnlp.github.io/CoreNLP) and inherits additional functionality from there, such as constituency parsing, coreference resolution, and linguistic pattern matching.

 To summarize, Stanza features: